am1nNP/hello-world/readme.md

 it is now on github

 pull is a combination of fetch and merge.
+It is used to pull all changes from a remote repository into the branch you are working on. pull is a combination of fetch and merge.
 It is used to pull all changes from a remote repository into the branch you are working on.